 - Allow food to cool.
 Hot foods expand quickly, so it’s best to allow your foods to cool before placing them in a blender or food processor.
 You don’t want your freshly-steamed peas ending up all over your kitchen walls, after all!
 (Note: If you’re using an immersion blender, you can puree hot foods with no problem).

 Pureeing and mashing baby food is easier when you have the right tools.
 Consider investing in a good blender or food processor if you plan on making lots of homemade baby food.
 Or, you could purchase a product specially-designed for homemade baby food, like The Baby Bullet.
-See our recommended products page for a detailed list of tools that’ll make baby food preparation a snap.

 Everything You Need To Know About Starting Solids – All In One e-Book!